jasongitmail/super-sitemap/README.md

 ## Note on prerendering

-- 💡 If you set `export const prerender = true;` within your `/src/routes/sitemap.xml/+server.ts` file, you can find `sitemap.xml` is generated in your `.svelte-kit` build dir ✅.
-But when you run `npm run preview`, you will notice the SvelteKit preview server sets an _HTML_ content type on the response 😱.
-This is [due to the _preview server's_ limitations](https://github.com/sveltejs/kit/issues/9408), because it's the web server's responsibility to set the content type response header when serving static files.
+💡 If you set `export const prerender = true;` within your `/src/routes/sitemap.xml/+server.ts` file, you can find `sitemap.xml` is generated in your `.svelte-kit` build dir ✅.

+But when you run `npm run preview`, you will notice the SvelteKit preview server sets a `text/html` content type on the response 😱.
+This is [due to the preview server's limitations](https://github.com/sveltejs/kit/issues/9408), because it's the web server's responsibility to set the content type response header when serving static files.

 However, production hosts like Cloudflare, Vercel, Netlify, & others are smarter and set `'content-type': 'application/xml'` when serving your prerendered `sitemap.xml` file 😅.
 Or if not prerendering your sitemap, `'content-type': 'application/xml'` is set by SK Sitemap's default response headers 👌.

 The above is also true for `robots.txt`, which uses a `text/plain` mime type.

 ## Example output